ea/nmap-scripts/README.md

 nmap-scripts
 ============

-Collection of mine nmap scripts (most are in official nmap release by now)
+Collection of my nmap scripts (most are in official nmap release by now)